What can you do with Brilliant smart home control?

 My downstairs Brilliant controls two wall sconces.

 Brilliant also works with Lifx, Lutron, and Leviton lighting products.
-However, these three brands of products can't be directly connected to Brilliant.
+However, the latter two brands of products can't be directly connected to Brilliant.
 They only work with Brilliant when connected to it via SmartThings.

 Brilliant can control pretty much anything you have plugged into a Wemo Mini smart plug, not just lights.